LLNL/lbann/docs/layers/regularization_layers.rst

 Probabilistically drop tensor entries

-The values multiplied by 1/(keep probability) at training time.
+The values are multiplied by 1/(keep probability) at training time.
 Keep probabilities of 0.5 for fully-connected layers and 0.8 for input layers are good starting points.
 See: